-In such an environment, the Group's orders and sales were impacted as there were some revisions and postponements in railway operators' plans for rolling stock production and replacement as well as equipment renewal plans in the manufacturing industry.
+In such an environment, the Group's orders and sales were impacted as there were some revisions and postponements in rail-way operators' plans for rolling stock production and replacement as well as equipment renewal plans in the manufacturing industry.
 As a result, orders received, net sales, and operating income all decreased year on year to 30.0 billion yen, 33.1 billion yen, and 420 million yen, respectively.
 However, profits exceeded the published forecasts, helped by improved profitability.
-Ordinary income was 750 million yen mainly due to foreign exchange gains, and net income attributable to owners of the parent was 970 million ven as a result of efforts to reduce certain cross holdings
+Ordinary income was 750 million yen mainly due to foreign exchange gains, and net income attributable to owners of the parent was 970 million yen as a result of efforts to reduce certain cross holdings.

 By segment, the Transportation Systems segment saw a yearon-year decrease in both orders received and net sales due to lower sales to clients other than JR Group.
-Segment profit demainly owing to the impact of lower net sales, despite efforts to clined due to decreases in net sales and profits at subsidiaries enhance cost control.
-In the Information Equipment Systems segment, orders redespite efforts to step up cost and process control.
+Segment profit declined due to decreases in net sales and profits at subsidiaries despite efforts to step up cost and process control.